EngineerAboAntar/Codeobia-2.0.0-The-Ultimate-QR-Management-System/README.md

 Peace, mercy, and blessings of Allah be upon you.

-We are thrilled to launch the second version of the most powerful and intelligent system for creating and managing professional QR codes—our brand-new software: **Codeobia 2.0.0**
+We are thrilled to launch the second version of the most powerful and intelligent system for creating and managing professional QR codes our brand-new software: **Codeobia 2.0.0**

 Are you looking for an integrated experience that combines creative design with absolute digital control?
 Meet **Codeobia**, the comprehensive desktop solution that gives you the full power to transform your data into smart codes with a unique visual identity.